Giuliopime/ZenBreak/shared-compose-core/README.md

 # shared-compose-core
-Core UI components and configurations such as the `Theme`
+Core UI components and configurations such as the `Theme`.